How to buy the best TV

 On an 8K TV, AI upscaling brings SD, HD and 4K footage close to native 8K content.
 Without this technology, 8K TVs would be completely irrelevant since there's no 8K content available through streaming, broadcast or on disk.
 We've seen the results and the sharpness is staggering.
-If Samsung does decide to roll out this tech to its 4K range then its 2019 sets could be the best way to watch SD and HD footage, both of which still make up a large portion of the TV that's available through Freeview.
+Since it's now in the 4K range, its 2019 sets could be the best way to watch SD and HD footage, both of which still make up a large portion of the TV that's available through Freeview.

 You can learn more about 8K TVs, content and more in our 8K TV guide.